replicatedhq/replicated-docs/docs/intro-replicated.md

 * License free trials and different tiers of product plans
 * Create and manage custom license entitlements
 * Automatically restrict access to expired accounts
-* Verify license entitlements both before installation during runtime
+* Verify license entitlements both before installation and during runtime

 For more information about working with customers and custom license fields, see [About Customers](/vendor/licenses-about).